erwinx1994/DigitalWallet/readme.md

     C:\Program Files\PostgreSQL\17

+The installation wizard may also ask you to create a user account for managing the database.
+Take note of them.

+    Superuser: postgres
+    Password: -not-provided-
+    Port number: 5432
+    Locale: Default

 Once installed, this directory will need to be added to the PATH environment variable in Windows such that the commands for running and managing PostgreSQL databases can be accessed from the command prompt.

     C:\Program Files\PostgreSQL\17\bin